mukulmajmudar/Ctrl.js/README.md

 Elements created with Ctrl.js emit the following custom events during their lifecycle:

+- `loading`: Dispatched when the element begins to load
+- `loaded`: Dispatched after the element is loaded
+- `loadError`: Dispatched if an error occurs during load
 - `showing`: Dispatched when the element begins to show
 - `shown`: Dispatched after the element is fully shown
 - `showError`: Dispatched if an error occurs during show